 - Walking aids - Walking aids must be screened and as such may require X-Ray or Explosive Trace Detection.
 Screening points have chairs and walking aids available for you during this process.

-- Wheelchairs - Airline staff will facilitate passengers directly to the screening point where they will be required to undergo screening by way of a pat-down search by a security officer of the same sex.
+- Wheelchairs - Airline staff will assist with taking passengers directly to the screening point where they will be required to undergo screening by way of a pat-down search by a security officer of the same gender.

 For more information about screening processes for travellers with specific needs visit the Department of Home Affairs TravelSECURE website.